-Figure 5-40 shows NAEI estimated total annual UK emissions of this metal from 1990 to 2019.
-Since the phasing-out of lead in petrol in the 1990s, the largest sources of lead in the UK have been production processes and other industrial combustion.
+Figure 5-44 shows NAEI estimated total annual UK emissions of this metal from 1990 to 2020.
+The phasing-out of lead in petrol in the 1990s greatly reduced emissions of Pb from transport, which had previously been the largest UK source.
+However, Pb is a constituent of dust from tyre and brake wear, so transport remains a significant source, though emissions are now much lower.
+Other significant sources include production processes and other industrial combustion.

-Figure 5-39 Ambient Concentrations of Pb in PM10, 2004-2020
+Figure 5-43 Ambient Concentrations of Pb in PM10, 2004-2021

-Figure 5-40 Estimated Annual UK Emissions of Pb (kt), 1990 - 2019 (source: NAEI 2019)
+Figure 5-44 Estimated Annual UK Emissions of Pb (kt), 1990 - 2020 (source: NAEI 2022)

-5.8.5 Arsenic: Changes Over Time
+5.9.3 Arsenic: Changes Over Time

-Figure 5-41 shows a time series of ambient concentration of arsenic (As) in the PM10 fraction, expressed as the median annual mean of all sites in UK Heavy Metals Network, as described in Section 3.3.2.
+Figure 5-45 shows a time series of ambient concentration of arsenic (As) in the PM10 fraction, expressed as the median annual mean of all sites in UK Heavy Metals Network, as described in Section 3.3.2.
 (For pre-2004 non-size selective measurements from the Multi-Element Network, please see earlier reports in this series.)